danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 original: http://danielsaidi.com/blog/2017/08/23/alamofire-realm
 ---

-This is an updated version of talk I gave at CocoaHeads Sthlm in April 2017.
-The talk was on how to use Alamofire to talk to an api, AlamofireObjectMapper to map its responses, use the Alamofire `RequestRetrier` to automatically retry failing requests and use `RequestAdapter` to adapt all requests.
+This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017 on how to use Alamofire to communcate with an api, AlamofireObjectMapper to map responses, the Alamofire `RequestRetrier` to automatically retry failing requests and the `RequestAdapter` to adapt all requests.
 I also demonstrated how to use Realm to seamlessly add offline support, using the decorator pattern.

 In this post, I'll recreate the entire app from scratch, with some modifications.
 I have updated the [original post]({{page.original}}) to Swift 4.2.
 It uses some new code conventions as well, which I will cover in this post.

 ## Disclaimer

-Since I gave this talk, `Codable` has been released as a native part of `Swift`.
-I will update this blog post to Swift 4.2 nevertheless, but you should really be using `Codable` instead of `Mappable`.
-In due time, I will release a new post to show you how easy it is to combine Alamofire and `Codable`.
+Since I gave this talk, `Codable` has been released as a native part of Swift.
+I will update this blog post to Swift 4.2, but you should really be using `Codable` instead of `Mappable`, since it's now SO easy to combine Alamofire and `Codable`.

 Regarding the demo app structure, I normally prefer to extract as much logic and code as possible to separate libraries, which I then can use as decoupled blocks.